NON-DISCRIMINATION COMPLAINT REPORTING AND RESOLUTION PROCEDURE

 Depending on the allegations of the formal complaint, the Administrative Officer may consult with the Respondent student-employee, faculty or staff member’s supervisor, but in all cases will inform the cabinet level supervising authority and Human Resources.

-At the discretion of the Administrative Officer, when the Respondent is a student-employee alternative financial arrangements and coursework options may be pursued to ensure as minimal an impact as possible on the Respondent.
+At the discretion of the Administrative Officer, when the Respondent is a student-employee, alternative financial arrangements and coursework options may be pursued to ensure as minimal an impact as possible on the Respondent.

 VI.
-TAKE AND NOTICE
+INTAKE AND NOTICE

-The Administrative Officer has the discretion to initiate the Grievance Procedure when failing to do so would be deliberately indifferent to the University’s obligation to maintain a safe and discrimination-free living, learning and working environment.
+The Administrative Officer has discretion to initiate the Grievance Procedure when failing to do so would be deliberately indifferent to the University’s obligation to maintain a safe and discrimination-free living, learning and working environment.
 The decision of the Administrative Officer to file a formal complaint shall be thoughtful, intentional and only reached after consideration of a variety of factors.
 Specific factors that warrant signing a complaint include, but are not limited to, when there is a pattern of alleged misconduct by the particular Respondent; when violence, threatening behavior, or the use of a weapon is alleged; or when the Administrative Officer believes that with or without the Complainant’s cooperation, given the known facts and circumstances, it would be unreasonable and inconsistent with the University’s commitment to provide a safe and discrimination-free environment if an investigation was not pursued.

 When the Administrative Officer signs a formal complaint on behalf of the University, the Administrative Officer is not the Complainant nor a party during the Grievance Procedure.

 The Administrative Officer may consolidate formal complaints as to allegations of prohibited discrimination when the allegations arise out of the same facts or circumstances.
-When this results in more than one Complainant and/or Respondent, the singular references, rights and responsibilities referred to in this Grievance Procedure are applicable in the plural.
+When this consolidation results in more than one Complainant and/or Respondent, the singular references, rights and responsibilities referred to in this Grievance Procedure are applicable in the plural.

 B. Notice to Parties.
-The Administrative Officer will promptly provide a written Notice of of Charges to the known parties.
+The Administrative Officer will promptly provide a written Notice of Charges to the known parties.
 The Notice shall include the following information:

 - A description of the alleged discriminatory and/or harassing conduct, with sufficient details to include the identities of the Complainant and Respondent, if known, and the date and location of the alleged incident(s);